Skip to content

 Clinically Relevant Bottom Line:

-This study has found that compared to children with septic shock, children with Kawasaki disease shock syndrome are likelier to have a lower platelet count on admission, a longer duration of illness prior to admission, cardiac involvement if an echo is performed and a longer stay in hospital.
+This study has found that compared to children with septic shock, children with Kawasaki disease shock syndrome are likelier to have a lower platelet count on admission, a longer duration of illness before admission, cardiac involvement if an echo is performed and a longer stay in hospital.
 All the patients in this study had at least one of the classic features of Kawasaki disease, with rash being the most common here.
 As clinicians who review these children at the front door, perhaps a child with a rash and low platelets fever >5 days will continue to make us think about Kawasaki disease.

 Reviewed by: Vicki Currie